carlorabi/HospitalManagementSystem/README.md

 # HospitalManagementSystem

+# Reminder:
+* use lower version of xampp to run this code
 # Key Features:
 * Patient Records Management: The system enables the addition and maintenance of patient records, including personal information and contact details.
 This central